 Your doctor may closely monitor your PSA (prostate-specific antigen) levels over time for increases that indicate changes in your PC before recommending treatment.
 Other tests may be done at this stage to help determine your treatment choices, or treatment may only be recommended to relieve the symptoms of PC.

-This is prostate cancer (PC) that has not spread to other parts of the body but no longer responds to treatment that lowers testosterone.
+This is prostate cancer (PC) that has not spread to other parts of the body, but no longer responds to treatment that lowers testosterone.

 ANDROGEN DEPRIVATION THERAPY (ADT)